rishilin09/flowerdecorations/README.md

 3. **Screens :-** It contains dart files which will displaying screens for the application
 4. **Services :-** It contains all the services which will be used with the application
 5. **SharedWidgets :-** It contains widgets which will be used in more than one file
-6. **Authentication :-** It contains files related to authentication i.e Login and Register
-7. **Home :-** It contains files related to Home page
-8. **Invoice :-** It contains invoice generating files

 - **projectImports.dart** file will contain all the necessary importing files which will be required throughout the project.
 Rather than importing same package everytime in different file, **projectImports.dart** file will get